 On the other hand, Julie likes planning over action.
 She was not diagnosed with any disability.
 Through extracurriculars and learning, her parents always told teachers that she is a kinesthetic learner.
 Over the school year, she also discovered that she likes to generate ideas through thinking, going for a walk in the park can help clear her head and reflect ideas in her mind.

 Both of these students are different with different strengths, weaknesses and challenges.

-Training & Development: It’s the first step in creating an accessible, suitable and personalized learning content for all students, especially those with disabilities.
-Over a 1 week span, staff members are required to take part in accessibility, disability and inclusion training to familiarize with various types of learners (visual, audio, kinesthetic), and common disabilities and challenges faced by students.
+Training & Development: It’s the first step in creating accessible, suitable and personalized learning content for all students, especially those with disabilities.
+Over a 1 week span, staff members are required to take part in accessibility, disability and inclusion training to familiarize themselves with various types of learners (visual, audio, kinesthetic), and common disabilities and challenges faced by students.

-Implementation & Accessibility Features: In 1 month, with the help of BIBC’s partner, we’ll be funding and using many new technology features, include student diagnostics & badges, “Break it down’ button, “Pause” button, Text-to-speech & Speech-to-text, VR and many more that can be found more detailed below:
+Implementation & Accessibility Features: In 1 month, with the help of BIBC’s partner, we’ll be funding and using many new technology features, including student diagnostics & badges, “Break it down’ button, “Pause” button, Text-to-speech & Speech-to-text, VR and many more that can be found more detailed below:

 3. Student Diagnostics: All students will take a diagnostic to determine their strengths, weaknesses, best learning types and the suitable technology that can be used to support them with their disabilities.
 The diagnostic will be sent to their parents & school so that they can support them in their studies and will create a “learner profile” that will give out badges for the recommended learning for the student.